Indiana Court Records

 How to Find Juvenile Records in Indiana

 Any requester who is not statutorily permitted to obtain juvenile records in Indiana must request and receive a court order from the court where the case was filed.
 Authorized entities do not need a court order to request juvenile records.
-For court records, the requester must find the court contact information on the court directory and submit a record request in person or by mail or via the public request form.
+For court records, the requester must find the court contact information in the court directory and submit a record request in person or by mail or via the public request form.
 For juvenile records that law enforcement maintains, request criminal history from the Indiana State Police.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

 - The name of the person involved in the record, unless said person is a juvenile

 - The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that the person resides in or was accused in.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Therefore, the record results, availability, or accuracy cannot be guaranteed.

 Can You Look Up Indiana Juvenile Records Online?